pdf-raku/PDF-raku/README.md

 say '#'~$object<Type>.WHAT.gist;
 #{:Count(1), :Kids([:ind-ref([4, 0])]), :Type("Pages")}
 ```
-`PDF::DAO.coerce` method is also used to construct new objects from application data.
+The `PDF::DAO.coerce` method is also used to construct new objects from application data.

 In many cases, AST tags will coerce if omitted.
 E.g. we can use `1`, instead of `:int(1)`:
 ```